-I invite you to spend a bit of time exploring my site, created for those of you interested in quickly acquiring the technical skills for a successful career in industrial automation.
+I hope you enjoy this site, created specifically for those interested in gaining technical skills necessary for a successful career in industrial automation.
 Here you'll find books, resources, and visual aids that cater to both new and seasoned industrial technicians.

 This book is a revision of my earlier book on RS Logix 5000 programming and concepts.
 Additional areas covered include the creation and use of Add-On Instructions, User-Defined Data Types, the inclusion of Hands-On Exercises or labs, and improved illustrations and programming examples.
 Once again, I believe this book is important to anyone wanting to achieve proficiency and mastery of the essential skills used in building and troubleshooting ControlLogix projects.